UNINETTSigma2/documentation/faq/jobs.md

 ## Things to avoid

-Things you should not do or use when running jobs on the HPC clusters (currently: Fram).
+Things you should not do or use when running jobs on the HPC clusters.

 ### `#SBATCH --hint=nomultithread`
 Do not use this, at least not with Intel MPI jobs.
 If you do, the result is